Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 The statements and press releases from farm groups and lawmakers alike featured a common sentiment — thanks for the money, but we’d really rather have the trade.

-“While we appreciate the president’s recognition that trade tariffs are impacting markets for farmers and ranchers, our preference has and continues to be that the administration focus on market access for agriculture commodities, not government assistance to help mitigate market losses,” Nebraska Farm Bureau President Steve Nelson said.
+“While we appreciate the president’s recognition that trade tariffs are impacting markets for farmers and ranchers, our preference has and continues to be that the administration focus on market access for agriculture commodities, not government assistance to help mitigate market losses,” said Nebraska Farm Bureau President Steve Nelson.

-Farmers and ranchers rely on overseas markets to sell their products and the tariff showdowns are taking a toll on their bottom lines.
+Farmers and ranchers rely on overseas markets to sell their products, and the tariff showdowns are taking a toll on their bottom lines.

 Midwestern lawmakers have been pressing the administration on trade for months and continued to express their dissatisfaction Tuesday — none sharper or quippier than Sen. Ben Sasse, R-Neb.